HershVak123/Personal_Projects/Readme.md

 #### Stock Market Data:
 Similar to the Election Data analysis, the goal of this project was to visualize relationships within the data using univariate and bivariate graphs.

+#### Sparkify:
+This is one option for the Capstone Project for the Udacity Data Science NanoDegree.
+This project builds an ETL pipeline using Spark and uses Spark's ML functions to create a couple of models to be assessed on task of predicting user churn for a particular service.